The Quantum Disciple

 "The days are coming," declares the LORD, "when I will make a new covenant with the people of Israel and with the people of Judah.
 It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt."
 (Jeremiah 31:31-32)

-Jeremiah didn't just predict a different covenant; he predicted a superior one.
-He detailed exactly how the features would change:
+Jeremiah did not only predict a different covenant; he predicted a better one.
+He spelled out how it would work:

-1. Internal Change: "I will put my law in their minds and write it on their hearts" (v.
+1. From the inside: "I will put my law in their minds and write it on their hearts" (v.
 33).
-The Old System was external (Stone Tablets); the New System is internal (Transformation of the heart).
+The old way was external (stone tablets); the new way is written on the heart.

-2. Permanent Forgiveness: "For I will forgive their wickedness and will remember their sins no more" (v.
+2. Forgiveness that lasts: "For I will forgive their wickedness and will remember their sins no more" (v.
 34).
-The Old System required yearly reminders of sin (Yom Kippur); the New System promises total erasure.
+The old way required a yearly day of atonement (Yom Kippur); the new way promises sins remembered no more.

-Today, if you ask a Rabbi how we are forgiven without a Temple, they will tell you that Prayer (Tefillah), Repentance (Teshuvah), and Charity (Tzedakah) have replaced the sacrifice.
+Today, if you ask a rabbi how we are forgiven without a Temple, they will say that prayer (Tefillah), repentance (Teshuvah), and charity (Tzedakah) have replaced the sacrifice.

-But we must ask: When did that rule change?
+But we have to ask: When did that rule change?
 It is not in the Torah.

-After the Temple fell in 70 AD, the Jewish faith faced extinction.
-Without the Altar, the central mechanism of the religion was gone.
-A famous leader, Rabbi Yohanan ben Zakkai, established a new center for Jewish life in the city of Yavneh (Jamnia).
-It was there that the "New Rules" were decided.
+After the Temple fell in 70 AD, the Jewish faith was in crisis.
+Without the altar, the main way the religion had worked was gone.
+A famous leader, Rabbi Yohanan ben Zakkai, set up a new center for Jewish life in the city of Yavneh (Jamnia).
+It was there that the "new rules" were decided.

 We actually have the historical record of the moment this shift happened.
 It is recorded in Avot D'Rabbi Natan (4:5):